lsst-dm/dmtn-167/index.rst

  - Production operators and certain CPP team members will have access to a ``calibs`` role that can write to all ``<instrument>/calib`` directories (usually just used to create an owned subdirectory).

- - Production operators and Science Pipelines developers who regularly ingest raw data for one or more instruments will have access to per-instrument ``<instrument>_raw`` roles that have write access to the ``<instrument>/raw`` and any auxiliary-data-collection subdirectories (e.g. ``HSC/masks``).
+ - Production operators and science pipelines developers who regularly ingest raw data for one or more instruments will have access to per-instrument ``<instrument>_raw`` roles that have write access to the ``<instrument>/raw`` and any auxiliary-data-collection subdirectories (e.g. ``HSC/masks``).
 At present, these roles would have to be used directly whenever ingesting new raws, not just to create subdirectories for them, but we may be able to improve this in the future.
 For external instruments, this role would also ideally provide a way to get write access (at least for writing new files) to the ``/external-raw`` filesystem (though not necessarily at that mount point).

- - All production operators and science pipelines developers have access to the ``auxilliaries`` role, which provides write access to the ``refcats`` and ``skymap`` directores.
+ - All production operators and science pipelines developers have access to the ``auxiliaries`` role, which provides write access to the ``refcats`` and ``skymap`` directores.
 This role is used to create per-ticket subdirectories in ``refcats`` prior to starting work on ingesting a new reference catalog, and used directly to run ``butler register-skymap``.

 In addition to these filesystem-level controls, we also plan to provide some *informal* protections based on the the same roles in the butler client: the ``Butler`` and ``Registry`` classes (and associated command-line tools) will accept a ``role`` argument that permits write operations on collections with certain associated prefixes.
 The default role is the user's unix username, which provides write access only to ``u/<user>`` collections.